Inflation & Price Indices

 Food Inflation — India's Persistent Challenge

-Food and beverages constitute 45.86% of CPI basket — the single largest determinant of headline inflation in India.
-Food inflation has consistently exceeded overall CPI — averaging 6-8% annually over the past decade.
-Key drivers: (1) Monsoon dependence: 52% of India's net sown area is rain-fed.
-Deficient monsoon (defined as <90% of Long Period Average) causes production shortfalls in pulses, oilseeds, vegetables.
-El Nino years (2014-15, 2023-24) typically see higher food inflation.
-(2) Supply chain inefficiency: India loses 5-16% of fruits and vegetables to post-harvest waste.
-Only 2.5% of food is transported in cold chain (vs 70-80% in developed countries).
-Multiple intermediaries between farm and retail (mandi system) add 30-40% to final price.
-(3) Protein inflation: As incomes rise, demand for protein (pulses, dairy, eggs, meat, fish) grows faster than supply.
-India remains a net importer of pulses (18-20 lakh tonnes/year despite being the largest producer).
-Dairy prices are largely decontrolled — cooperative pricing (Amul model) provides some stability.
-(4) Edible oil dependence: India imports 55-60% of edible oil consumption (palm oil from Indonesia/Malaysia, sunflower oil from Ukraine/Russia).
-Global price spikes transmit directly to Indian kitchens.
-Efforts: National Edible Oil Mission (Rs 11,040 crore) to boost domestic oilseed production — but import dependence will persist for 5-10 years.
-(5) Government response toolkit: Buffer stock operations (FCI for wheat/rice, NAFED/NCCF for pulses/onions), export bans/restrictions (onion export banned multiple times, wheat export restricted since 2022), import duty reduction (zero duty on masur dal, reduced duty on sunflower oil), Open Market Sale Scheme (OMSS — selling government-held grain at below-market prices), Price Stabilisation Fund (Rs 2,500 crore for pulses, onions, potatoes).
-These measures provide short-term relief but don't address structural supply-side constraints.
+Food and beverages hold 45.86% of CPI weight — the single largest determinant of headline inflation.
+Food inflation consistently exceeds overall CPI, averaging 6–8% annually.
+Drivers: (1) Monsoon dependence — 52% of net sown area is rain-fed.
+Deficient monsoon (<90% LPA) causes shortfalls in pulses, oilseeds, vegetables.
+El Nino years (2014-15, 2023-24) typically spike food prices.
+(2) Supply chain inefficiency — 5–16% fruits/vegetables lost to post-harvest waste; only 2.5% transported in cold chain (vs 70–80% in developed countries); mandi intermediaries add 30–40% to retail price.
+(3) Protein inflation — rising incomes boost demand for pulses, dairy, eggs, meat, fish faster than supply.
+India remains a net pulse importer (18–20 lakh tonnes/year).
+(4) Edible oil dependence — 55–60% imported (palm from Indonesia/Malaysia, sunflower from Ukraine/Russia).
+Global price spikes transmit directly.
+National Edible Oil Mission (Rs 11,040 crore) aims to boost domestic oilseed production, but import dependence persists for 5–10 years.
+(5) Government toolkit: buffer stocks (FCI for wheat/rice, NAFED/NCCF for pulses/onions), export bans (onion banned multiple times, wheat restricted since 2022), import duty reduction (zero on masur, reduced on sunflower oil), OMSS (below-market grain sales), Price Stabilisation Fund (Rs 2,500 crore for pulses, onions, potatoes).
+These provide short-term relief but do not address structural supply constraints.

 Inflation Expectations & Anchoring

-Inflation expectations are what households, businesses, and financial markets expect future inflation to be.
-They are crucial because expectations can become self-fulfilling: if workers expect 8% inflation, they demand 8% wage increases; if firms expect 8%, they raise prices 8% — creating an inflation spiral.
-RBI surveys inflation expectations quarterly: (1) Household survey: 6,000+ urban households across 18 cities.
-Current perception: ~8-9% (consistently higher than actual CPI).
-Three-month ahead expectation: ~8.5%.
-One-year ahead: ~9%.
-Households significantly overestimate inflation — driven by high-visibility items (food, fuel) rather than the full CPI basket.
-(2) Business survey (IEBP): Industrial enterprises' input/output cost expectations.
-More aligned with actual inflation — average ~5-6%.
-(3) Financial market expectations: Break-even inflation from indexed vs nominal government bonds.
-Market expectations ~4.5-5% — well-anchored near RBI target.
-Anchoring inflation expectations is the primary goal of inflation targeting — by committing to 4% and consistently acting to achieve it, RBI aims to convince economic agents that inflation will remain low and stable, thereby reducing the wage-price spiral dynamics.
-India's experience: Before FIT (pre-2016), inflation expectations were volatile and high (10-12%).
-After FIT, expectations have gradually moderated — though household expectations remain elevated, business and financial market expectations have anchored closer to the target.
-This partial anchoring is a significant achievement — but household expectation management requires continued communication effort.
-RBI's communication tools: Bi-monthly monetary policy statements, MPC minutes (published with individual member votes), Governor's speeches, Financial Stability Reports, annual report, and recently expanded digital/social media outreach.
+Inflation expectations drive self-fulfilling dynamics: if workers expect 8% inflation, they demand 8% wage rises; if firms expect 8%, they raise prices 8% — creating an inflation spiral.
+RBI surveys quarterly: (1) Household survey (6,000+ urban households, 18 cities) — current perception: ~8–9%, three-month ahead: ~8.5%, one-year: ~9%.
+Households consistently overestimate due to high-visibility items (food, fuel).
+(2) Business survey (IEBP) — more aligned with actual inflation (~5–6%).
+(3) Financial market expectations (break-even inflation from indexed vs nominal G-Secs) — ~4.5–5%, well-anchored near the RBI target.
+Anchoring expectations is FIT's primary goal — by committing to 4% and acting consistently, RBI convinces agents that inflation will stay low and stable, dampening wage-price spiral dynamics.
+Pre-FIT (before 2016), expectations were volatile at 10–12%.
+Post-FIT, business and market expectations have anchored closer to target.
+Household expectations remain elevated but are moderating — this partial anchoring is a significant achievement.
+RBI communication tools: bi-monthly policy statements, MPC minutes with individual votes, Governor's speeches, Financial Stability Reports, annual report, and expanded digital/social media outreach.

 Global Inflation Trends & Comparison